Islamofascism: Perspectives of Islamists on fascism

 Islamist thinkers themselves have often denounced the idea that Islam does or should have any connection to Western ideologies like fascism.
 Since Islamists seek to unify the religion of Islam (for example, the establishment of a pan-Islamic state such as ISIS) rather than the unification of people based on their ethnicity or nationality, Islamists such as Hassan al-Banna have problems with nationalism.

 In his manifesto Milestones, the Islamist theoretician Sayyid Qutb emphasized his belief that Islamists should never "propose similarities" between the Islamic and non-Islamic "system or manners" (including political systems):

 to please them [non-Muslims] as some do today when they present Islam to the people under the names of `Islamic Democracy` or `Islamic Socialism,` or sometimes by saying that the current economic or political or legal systems in the world need not be changed except a little to be acceptable Islamically.

 Qutb was mainly interested in the ideologies of democracy, nationalism and socialism that dominated his country and much of the Muslim world at the time since by the time his manifesto was written (1964), World War II was over and fascism was a defeated ideology.

 He was adamant that there is no compromise to be made:

 Islam ... is the only Divine way of life ... those who deviate from this system and want some other system, whether it be based on nationalism ... class struggle, or similar corrupt theories are truly enemies of mankind!

 Hassan al-Banna on nationalism

-The anti-Islamic writer Hamed Abdel-Samad states in his book "Islamic Fascism" that Al-Banna's organization, the Muslim Brotherhood "had always eulogized the principles of Adolf Hitler and Benito Mussolini".
+The anti-Islamic writer Hamed Abdel-Samad stated in his book Islamic Fascism that Al-Banna's organization, the Muslim Brotherhood "had always eulogized the principles of Adolf Hitler and Benito Mussolini".
 Al-Banna compared pan-Germanism with pan-Islamism, but clarified that "it is not permissible to allow the racist factor to overpower the belief factor".
 The Muslim Brotherhood received a £5,000 payment from Nazi Germany in August 1939 to spread anti-British messaging, but any further relationship was terminated by the beginning of the war.